TheOokamiKit/partScribbler/README.md

 A tool to process MAV part data to a usable spreadsheet format

 To use:
-Run in the python script in terminal/command line with the path to the part data in php format as the second argument
+Run the python script in terminal/command line with the path to the part data in php format as the second argument.

 IE: python3 main-updated.py parts_0_8_4_7.txt